Note: 2 lectures, §7.2–7.3 in [EP], §6.2 and §6.3 in [BD]

 where \(L\) is a linear constant coefficient differential operator.
 Then \(f(t)\) is usually thought of as input of the system and \(x(t)\) is thought of as the output of the system.
 For example, for a mass-spring system the input is the forcing function and the output is the behavior of the mass.
 We would like to have a convenient way to study the behavior of the system for different inputs.

-Let us suppose that all the initial conditions are zero and take the Laplace transform of the equation, we obtain the equation
+Let us suppose that all the initial conditions are zero.
+We take the Laplace transform of the equation to obtain the equation

 In other words, \(X(s) = H(s) F(s)\text{.}\) We obtain an algebraic dependence of the output of the system based on the input.
 We can now easily study the steady state behavior of the system given different inputs by simply multiplying by the transfer function.
 Moreover, it is possible to compute the \(H(s)\) without knowing exactly what the equation is by observing the output \(X(s)\) for a given input \(F(s)\text{.}\) Once \(H(s)\) is known, you can find the output for any input.